mitchelbade/My-workout-app/README.md

 # Current Issues

 # When I edit a workout and remove an exercise it will not update on submission other information will however
-# I am dealing with my handlesaveclick function on both my edit and creat form trying to get them to remain open and show errors if there are any errors and close if not with the proper information being added/changed.
+# I am dealing with my handlesaveclick function on both my edit and create form trying to get them to remain open and show errors if there are any errors and close if not with the proper information being added/changed.